Ukraine army targets separatists in new offensive in east

 "Fighting is continuing", he told Reuters on Tuesday evening.

-A spokeswoman for the rebels, Stella Khorosheva, said the death toll in the town "was rising continuously."
-She could not say how many casualties there were but said Ukrainian forces had carried out air strikes on villages skirting the town.

-As the fighting got worse, many women and children fled the town in recent days.
+Many of the town's women and children have left in recent days as the fighting got worse.
 One woman described how artillery fire began at dawn.

-President-elect Petro Poroshenko, who scored a resounding victory in the May 25 election, called for a resumption of military operations by government forces to quell rebellions by pro-Russian militia across the Russian-speaking east.
+President-elect Petro Poroshenko called for a resumption of military operations by government forces to quell rebellions by pro-Russian militia across the Russian-speaking east after scoring a resounding election victory on May 25.

 The Kiev government says the fighting is fomented by Moscow, which opposes its pro-Western course.
 Kiev also accuses Russia of letting volunteer fighters cross into Ukraine to fight alongside the rebels.
 Moscow denies this and is urging Ukraine to end military operations and open dialogue with the separatists.